Access your Pro+ Content below.

 Three methods to repair OWA

-This article is part of the April 2012, Vol. 13 issue of Everything you need to know about Exchange Online retention policies
+This article is part of the Exchange Insider issue of April 2012, Vol. 13

 A move to the cloud eliminates certain administrative chores.
 One task you must still handle is records management.
 Read about Exchange Online retention policies and the PowerShell you’ll need here.